Rimini, Montana: History

 As of 2012, there are only "a few full time residents," with part-time residents arriving during the summer.

 War dog training at Camp Rimini

 Camp Rimini, Montana trained sled and pack dogs for use as war dogs in World War II.
-Between 1942-1944, 263 sled dogs and 268 pack dogs were trained.
+Between 1942 and 1944, 263 sled dogs and 268 pack dogs were trained.
 The facility was run by the Quartermaster Corps, which was responsible for running the Army's K-9 Corps.